 About

-Most recently, I was a staff reporter for The Post and Courier, South Carolina’s largest newspaper.
-I also maintain a research appointment at the Smithsonian’s National Museum of Natural History where I work with Dr. Nick Pyenson on a National Geographic Society-funded research project.
+I’m also a National Geographic Explorer and maintain an unpaid research appointment at the Smithsonian’s National Museum of Natural History.
+I’m currently collaborating with museum curator Nick Pyenson on a National Geographic Society-funded research project.

 My science journalism career got a serious boost when I served as the 2019 Mass Media Fellow at The Washington Post.
 I highly recommend the AAAS Mass Media Fellowship to anyone interested in the wondrous world where science, society, and storytelling collide.